A Quotient Homology Theory of Representation in Neural Networks: Relating the Overlap Decomposition and Homology

 \begin{theorem} Given a neural network $\Phi$ with a polyhedral decomposition $\mathcal{G}^l_J$ s.t. $\mathcal{M} \cap G^l_J$ is convex for any $G^l_J \in \mathcal{G}^l_J$, there is an isomorphism $H_k(\Phi(\mathcal{M})) \simeq H_k(\mathcal{M}/ \mathcal{O}_\Phi)$. \end{theorem}

-An intuitive illustration of this theorem can be seen in panel A of Figure \ref{fig:curves}.
-One might object that this convexity condition does not usually obtain.
-However, we note that given the highly overparameterized nature of neural networks and the increasing number of polyhedra within a given volume (\cite{hanin2019deep}) this condition usually obtains.
-It also turned out to be empirically true in the simulations performed in this paper and the additional convexity analysis found in Figure \ref{fig:convexity test} of the Appendix.
-Furthermore, if we are working with a convex input manifold, this condition always obtains.
-As seen in \citet{beshkov2024rank} and in our simulations the cases in which this condition will likely not be satisfied is if one is working with highly non-convex, high-dimensional input domains and insufficiently wide networks.
+An illustration of this theorem can be seen in panel A of Figure \ref{fig:curves}.
+While the assumption that the data lives on a convex set is very restrictive, it is important to emphasize that our assumption is much weaker.
+We only require that the intersections between the data manifold and the polyhedra induced by the structure of a network are convex.
+Given a large enough network in which the number of polyhedra grows polynomially in the number of neurons (on the order of $(T\#\text{neurons})^{n_0}/n_0!$, with $T$ a positive constant, as stated in \cite{hanin2019deep}) this condition will obtain, except for fractal data.
+This assumption also turned out to be empirically true in the simulations performed in this paper and the additional convexity analysis found in Figure \ref{fig:convexity test} of the Appendix.